 When one child in a family has an inherited health condition, the chance of a brother or sister having the same condition is higher than if no child in the family has the condition.

 If you have a child with a health condition and you want to have another baby, talk to your health care provider or a genetic counselor.
 A genetic counselor is a person who is trained to help you understand about genes, birth defects and other medical conditions that run in families, and how they can affect your health and your baby’s health.

 Sometimes hearing loss is not inherited.
 For example, it can be caused by an infection during pregnancy.
 In this case, it usually doesn’t happen in another pregnancy.

 What kinds of health conditions does newborn screening test for?

 Each state requires different tests, so ask your baby’s health care provider which tests your baby will have.
 You also can visit babysfirsttest.org to find out what conditions your state tests for.

-The March of Dimes would like to see all babies in all states screened for at least 35 health conditions.
+March of Dimes works with states to ensure they are testing babies for the health conditions recommended by Department of Health and Human Services (also called HHS).
+The list of health conditions recommended by HHS is called RUSP or Recommended Uniform Screening Panel.
+March of Dimes would like to see all babies in all states screened for at least 35 health conditions.
 Many of these health conditions can be treated if found early.
-The health conditions are divided into seven groups:
+The health conditions are divided into six groups: